The catering side

 So we did all of it.
 Out of one kitchen.

-Why all four lines, from one kitchen?
+Why all three lines, from one kitchen?

 Granite Belt weddings, milestones, work events, food truck.
 Where the brand started and where the bar gets set.